OttoHung/docker.tutorials/docs/build_context_flag.md

 copy the context outside of the project directory.

-## Load build context from a Local Directory
+# How to load build context from a Local Directory?

-### Load build context via relative file path
+## Load build context via relative file path

 Build context flag accepts relative file path and absolute file path when the user would like to build an image from the files